How to Gain Slabs of Vegan Muscle (Without Getting Fat)

 So perhaps bulking in order to gain muscle is just another false and outdated concept that's been perpetuated as truth.

-As explained here losing fat and gaining muscle simultaneously, also known as body recomposition, only happens under certain circumstances.
+As explained in this article losing fat and gaining muscle simultaneously, also known as body recomposition, only happens under certain circumstances.

 'Recomping' can actually work for beginners, detrained athletes, obese individuals, and for those who take steroids.